 Left: James Nares.
 Photo by Elizabeth Blake, 2012.
 Courtesy the artist and Paul Kasmin Gallery.

 a mesmerizing 61-minute high-definition video filmed on the streets of New York City over the course of a week in September 2011, creates a fluid narrative that transforms people’s movements and gestures into an elegant, slow-motion choreography.
 It is accompanied by a soundtrack composed on acoustic 12-string guitar by Sonic Youth co-founder Thurston Moore.

 Contemporary Prints from the Collections of Jordan D. Schnitzer and

 His Family Foundation

 1972, Ed.
 212/250, screenprint, 36 x 26 inches, Collections of Jordan D. Schnitzer and His Family Foundation

-Andy Warhol depicted the world with the volume turned up.
-Employing a seemingly endless palette of brilliant color, he challenged how we understand popular culture, politics, and consumer society.
+Andy Warhol depicted the world with the volume turned up, challenging how we understand popular culture, politics, and consumer society.
 Andy Warhol in Living Color

-examines how color impacts both subject and viewer, creating a dialogue between Warhol and nineteen contemporary artists who all use color to shape how we understand images.
+examines how his use of color impacts both subject and viewer, creating a dialogue between Warhol and nineteen contemporary artists who all use color to shape how we understand images.